Raising Boys…Those Rascals!

 —I learned that one boy’s love language is touch.
 Yikes, did he get more than a pat on the shoulder once a month?

 —I learned that boys need a purpose.
 Maybe if I would have leaned on them more to mow the lawn and carry wood, and slathered them up with my appreciation, it might have made them stand taller.
 Instead, I often gave them chores as punishment.
 It wasn’t a confidence-builder.
 I know sitting in time-out didn’t make them feel good.
-Nor me either.
+Nor me neither.

-Crying is one trick you might want to keep in your pocket.
-My boys hated when I cried.
+Crying is one trick you might want to keep in your pocket. :-) My boys hated when I cried.
 I was so exasperated with them one day, and I sat them on the couch and said, “I am so disappointed in you, that I don’t know whether I should yell or cry.”
 A tender-hearted one quickly replied, “Oh, don’t cry, Mom!”
 “You would rather I yell?”
 I asked in surprise.
 “Yes,” he replied, “but could you yell a little softer?”

 Elaine Nikula